lando/wordpress/examples/wordpress-nginx/README.md

 # Should use nginx 1.25 by defualt
 lando nginx -v 2>&1 | grep "nginx version" | grep "nginx/1.25"

+# Should load the correct default nginx config
+fail

 # Should use the php version specified by the user eg 7.4
 lando php -v | grep "PHP 7.4"
 ```